UCL-CCS/symmer/README.md

 Single Pauli Multiplication |  Squaring Linear Combinations :--------------------------:|:-----------------------------:
 ![](https://github.com/UCL-CCS/symmer/blob/main/images/single_pauli_mult.png) | ![](https://github.com/UCL-CCS/symmer/blob/main/images/squaring_100q_linear_combs.png)
+Runtime for phased multiplication of single Pauli operators $P,Q \in \mathcal{P}_N$ with $N \leq 10^8$.
+Symmer and Qiskit are comparable throughout, with the latter slightly favourable for large numbers of qubits; Stim excels here as it is highly optimized for such operations. | Squaring 100-qubit Pauli operators with increasing numbers of terms.
+This benchmark is particularly challenging as it probes the efficiency of multiplication, addition and the subsequent collection of like-terms.

 Clifford Rotations          |  General Rotations :--------------------------:|:-----------------------------:
 ![](https://github.com/UCL-CCS/symmer/blob/main/images/100q_clifford_rotations.png) | ![](https://github.com/UCL-CCS/symmer/blob/main/images/100q_general_rotations.png)
+Clifford rotation of 100-qubit Pauli operators with increasing numbers of terms; this tests commutativity checks and multiplication.
+Symmer has been optimized with this in mind since it is one of the core operations necessary for stabilizer subspace projection techniques. | General (non-Clifford) rotations of 100-qubit Pauli operators with increasing numbers of terms; this tests commutativity checks and multiplication, as well as addition and the subsequent cleanup operation.
+This is relevant for performing [unitary partitioning](https://arxiv.org/abs/2207.03451) in [CS-VQE](https://quantum-journal.org/papers/q-2021-05-14-456/).

 ## How to cite